The large Galois orbits conjecture under multiplicative degeneration: Uniformisation of semiabelian schemes with multiplicative degeneration

+On the other hand, as mentioned in Section \ref{sssec:intro-non-arch-interp}, for abelian schemes with partially multiplicative degeneration, it should be relatively straightforward to generalise the results of this section to a ``partial multiplicative uniformisation.''
+By this, we mean uniformisation of the relative subgroup which degenerates to a torus (over a formal or small analytic base).
+This would suffice to establish the analogue of \cref{exist-formal-periods} for those periods which degenerate to periods of the torus.

-It should be noted that, while the machinery behind rigid and complex analytic uniformisations is rather different, we will often be able to treat them uniformly in the applications.
+Although the machinery behind rigid and complex analytic uniformisations is different, we will often be able to treat them uniformly in the applications.
 We have chosen notations to facilitate this uniformity as much as possible.